Cerebus the Aardvark: Cerebus

 Cerebus is a misanthropic, amoral, anthropomorphic 3 ft bipedal gray aardvark, although like other anthropomorphic characters in the series, he was born to ordinary human parents.
-He refers to himself by name, in the third person, with occasional exceptions in the early issues.
+He refers to himself by name, in the third person, with occasional exceptions in the early issues and later intentional uses of the first-person pronoun when Cerebus makes speeches while campaigning for office.
 Although Cerebus identifies as male and is treated as such, biologically, he is hermaphroditic.
 Possessing both sexes' genitalia and reproductive systems, Cerebus is theoretically capable of impregnating himself.
 However, a childhood injury to his uterus makes this impossible.